 IRBNet maintains a Resources page with training videos and PDFs that will walk you through the registration process,

 creating and submitting a new project, and post-submission tools.
 Click on the Resources

 or linked text, and log-in using the username "anchorage" and password "training"

 (do not include the quotation marks).

-We understand that the transition to IRBNet is a new process for many human subjects researchers.
+We understand that using IRBNet is a learning process for many human subjects researchers.
 Please contact the IRB Coordinator at firstname.lastname@example.org or 907-786-0916) for assistance.

 When available, we encourage human subjects researchers and research supervisors to attend an IRBNet CAFE workshop.
 There are no workshops available at this time.

 Frequently Asked Questions (FAQ)